leofabri/hassio_appliance-status-monitor/README.md

         *   paused
         *   job\_ongoing
         *   job\_completed
-    *   Note: Each state transition is handled automatically, you just have to provide the initial configuration!
+    *   <strong>Note:</strong> Each state transition is handled automatically, you just have to provide the initial configuration!
-*   **More triggers: more control,** even after Home Assistant reboots
+*   **More triggers: more control,** even if Home Assistant reboots!
-    *   This automation is set to run on each power read, the starting/finishing thresholds comparison is done in the actions section.
-This allows more granular control over what's happening.
-There might be a better way of doing this.
+    *   This automation is triggered on each power read.
+I'm doing the starting/finishing thresholds magic in the "actions" section, and you can also add some of your own.
+The objective of this automation is to permit a more granular control over what's happening.
+There might be better ways of doing this.
 If you know one, feel free to share it!
-*   **Faster machine start-finish detection**: one of the problems that I always face is timing.
-What if you want to measure how long it took for your appliance to complete its job?
-The automation has to be very reactive.
+*   **Faster machine start-to-finish detection**: one of the problems that I always face is timing. <i>What if you want to measure how long it took for your appliance to complete its job?</i> The automation has to be <strong>very reactive</strong>.
 This logic should solve that problem for you.

-## ☑️ What is needed to run this:
+## What do I need to run this? 🗸

 ### Premise
-> <i>Please consider that this blueprint is shared "as it is", and even it fits my use-case, it might not be the same for you.</i>
+> <i>Please consider that this blueprint is shared as-is, and even if it fits my use case, it might not be the same for you.</i>

-To achieve this level of control, the socket has to have some basic features, like:
+To achieve this level of control the socket must have some basic features, like:
 - power monitoring (polling rate of a maximum of 60 sec for best results)
 - ON/OFF control over HASSIO
 - status reporting

-Mine is a Meross MSS310EU.
+Mine is a <strong>Meross MSS310EU</strong>, but it shouldn't be that important.

-To get the pause state to work properly, you also need another automation that can detect an overload.
-I'm not the author of that automation (which you can find [here](https://github.com/andbad/HA_PowerControl)). <br>
+- To get the pause state to work properly, you also need another automation that can detect an overload.
+I'm not the author of any of that, but the one I'm using is [here](https://github.com/andbad/HA_PowerControl) (disclaimer: it's just in Italian 🍝). <br>
-I have not tested my blueprint without this value, so can't tell you if it would still work without it.
+I didn't test my blueprint without the overload value, so I can't tell if it would still work.

-### 1. The State Machine entries (input_select)
-You need to create the input_select for our appliance.
+...

+## Let's make some helper variables (<i style="text-color: red">mandatory</i>)
-To do that, head over to `configuration.yaml` and edit it by creating this:
+To make those, head over to `configuration.yaml` and add the following pieces of code:
+### 1. The State Machine

 ```yaml
 input_select: